REQUIREMENTS FOR THE MAJOR

 - International Relations: POL3 221

-In addition to the subfield distribution requirement, all majors must do advanced work (300 level) in at least two of the four subfields.
+In addition to the subfield distribution requirement, all majors must do at least two units of advanced work (300 level) in two of the four subfields.
 A minimum of one of these units must be a seminar, which normally requires a major research paper.
-(Courses fulfilling the seminar requirement are denoted by an "S" after the course number.)
 Admission to department seminars is by permission of the instructor only.
-Interested students must fill out a seminar application, which is available in the political science office and on the department web site prior to preregistration for each term.
+Interested students must fill out a seminar application, which is available on the department web site prior to preregistration for each term.
 Majors should begin applying for seminars during their junior year in order to be certain of fulfilling this requirement.
 Majors are encouraged to take more than the minimum number of required 300-level courses.

 For the purpose of meeting a subfield distribution requirement in the major, a student may count a course taken elsewhere provided that it transfers as at least .75 Wellesley units.